DeusExMachinaOrg/Kraken/README.md

 - The ability to repair with items, as in Meridian 113
 - The ability to bind the execution of Lua functions to keyboard keys
+- The ability to books formatting in a journal
 - Fixing the sluggish behavior of AI bots
 - Fixing ObjContainer
 - Fixing the rotating gimbal